dvmht/anvesana/README.md

 In the context of Vedic texts, Anveṣaṇā refers to the process of searching for knowledge, wisdom, and understanding within these ancient scriptures.

-Anvesana is tool that allows you to search through Vedic texts using natural language queries, using retrieval-augmented-generation to provide accurate and relevant answers.
+Anvesana is tool that allows you to explore Vedic texts using natural language queries, using retrieval-augmented-generation to provide accurate and relevant answers.
 It is designed to help you find information quickly and efficiently, making it easier to explore the vast knowledge contained within Vedic literature.